 The Careers Office is located in the Student Services building.
 Staff are available to discuss career prospects and help students make their career choices.
 Visits by employers are arranged throughout the year, and a series of Careers Fairs are held which promote students to future employers.
 Students are encouraged to check the Careers website www.waikato.ac.nz/sasd/careers for details of workshops, seminars and employer visits.

 Class Representative System

 The University is committed to strong and effective representation from its students.
 The Class Representative System has been developed to ensure that student views are reflected through involvement in University processes and participation on University committees where decisions affecting students are made.
-Student representatives on University committees are either elected by their peers through the Class Representative System or appointed by their relevant faculty and/or subject committee members.
+Student representatives on University committees are elected through the Class Representative System.

 Class Representatives are elected to deal with minor academic matters which arise, and their role is to liaise between the students in the paper and the academic staff who are teaching the paper.
 They also have the opportunity to participate in the democratic processes of the University.